jonasmehl1/structural_phylogeny/README.md

 # TODOs

-- [ ] trimming differences may be interesting!
+- [ ] Add union set
+- [ ] Add plot of distance to seed divided by targets, rooting?
 - [ ] treestats file
-- [ ] measure if blast singletons have different distributions compared to common hits
 - [ ] Model TCS or DL score with alignment and tree statistics, this you could do it in a Rmd
+- [ ] trimming differences may be interesting!

 # Done

+- [x] measure if blast singletons have different distributions compared to common hits
 - [x] update download data smk
 - [x] implement ranger inside snakemake rule!
 - [x] What to do with astral pro trees?